Paras8954/Data-Analysis-Dashboard-Urban-Blossom--Excel/README.md

 ## Final Conclusion:
 To improve the sales of Urban Blossom Store, a strategic marketing plan focused on women aged 25-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
 This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
 The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.

+## Acknowledgements
+This is a self-initiated project to demonstrate skills in data analytics/ Excel-dashboard development using publicly available or mock data.